 Consider the need for backup systems.
+Be sure all equipment if fully operational and properly installed.
 FEMA recommends the following:

 - Portable pumps to remove flood water

 - Alternate power sources such as generators or gasoline-powered pumps

 - Battery-powered emergency lighting